How do Footballer Contracts Work?

 performance-related bonuses:

 Along with bonuses, footballer contracts contain a number of clauses.
-Clauses differ in that they aren’t always about money, and they can include pretty much anything agreed upon by the player and the club.
+Clauses differ in that they aren’t always about money.
+They can include pretty much anything agreed upon by the player and the club.

 ‘match highest earner’ clause: